How to delete apps from Launchpad on your Mac

 If you’ve followed the instructions above to remove apps from Launchpad, you can now move on to getting rid of the files they have left behind.

 - In the Finder, click on the Go menu and choose Go to Folder.

 - Type or paste each of the following paths into the window, one at a time:

 - At each location, look for files or folders that have the same name as the application you want to uninstall and drag them to the Trash.

 - Once you have removed all the files, the app will be uninstalled.

 Caution: This method may break things, so double-check what you’re deleting.

 As you can see, that’s a much longer process than using CleanMyMac X.

-It’s easy to remove apps from Launchpad but it’s only possible for apps downloaded from the App Store and when you do, you won’t remove all traces of the app from your Mac.
-To completely uninstall any application, it’s simplest to use and uninstaller like CleanMyMac X.
+It’s easy to remove apps from Launchpad, but it’s only possible for apps downloaded from the App Store, and when you do, you won’t remove all traces of the app from your Mac.
+To completely uninstall any application, it’s simplest to use an uninstaller like CleanMyMac X.